 Inventories consist primarily of battery management systems and the related subcomponents and are stated at the lower of cost or net realizable value.
 The Company evaluates inventories to determine if write-downs are necessary due to obsolescence or if the inventory levels are in excess of anticipated demand at market value based on consideration of historical sales and product development plans.
-The Company recorded adjustments to inventory reserve related to obsolete and slow moving inventory in the amount of approximately \$61,000 and \$195,000 during the years ended June 30, 2022 and 2021, respectively.
+The Company recorded adjustments related to obsolete inventory in the amount of approximately \$354,000 and \$111,000 during the fiscal years ended June 30, 2023 and 2022, respectively.